Tsun0193/nxGREG/documents/extract-database-entity-contract-list-entities.md

 ### Step 4: Create Entities
 - Create database_table entities for all tables found
 - Create sql_query entities for all queries found
-- Ensure all required properties are populated
+- Flatten all properties to top level (Neo4j compatibility)
-- Ensure metadata includes source_file
+- Include source_file as a top-level field
-- Convert primary_key and key_columns to stringified JSON arrays
+- Convert primary_key and key_columns to stringified JSON arrays (as strings)
 - Remove table prefixes (t_, m_, v_) from entity IDs
+- For database tables: remove function field if present
+- For SQL queries: remove function and purpose fields

 ### Step 5: Validate Output
 - Ensure all IDs are unique